onosproject/onos-cli/docs/deployment.md

 # Deploying onos-cli with Helm

-This guide deploys `onos-cli` through it's [Helm] chart assumes you have a [Kubernets] cluster running with an atomix controller deployed in a namespace. if you dont' specify the `--namespace` in the commands below atomix controller must be deployed in the `default` `onos-cli` Helm chart is based on Helm 3.0 version, with no need for the Tiller pod to be present.
+This guide deploys `onos-cli` through it's [Helm] chart assumes you have a [Kubernetes] cluster running with an atomix controller deployed in a namespace.
+If you dont' specify the `--namespace` in the commands below atomix controller must be deployed in the `default` namespace.
+`onos-cli` Helm chart is based on Helm 3.0 version, with no need for the Tiller pod to be present.
 If you don't have a cluster running and want to try on your local machine please follow first the [Kubernetes] setup steps outlined in [deploy with Helm](https://docs.onosproject.org/developers/deploy_with_helm/).